JeringTech/Markdig.Extensions.FlexiBlocks/Specs/AlertsSpecs.md

 </div>
 ````````````````````````````````

-`AlertsOptions.IconMarkups` can be used to define icon element markup for alert types:
+`AlertsExtensionOptions.IconMarkups` can be used to define icon element markup for alert types:

 ```````````````````````````````` options
 {